nickhardiman/ansible-examples/README.md

 ### playbook

 Each file name provides a clue about what the playbook does.
-The filter-union.yaml file has a few tasks using the 'union' filter.
+The `filter-union.yaml` file has a few tasks using the 'union' filter.
 Run it like this.
-ansible-playbook filter-union.yml
+`ansible-playbook filter-union.yml`

+Each playbook starts with a description of how you run it and what it does.
+Or at least some do.
+I got distracted, it's not my fault.

 ### inventory

-Most playbooks read the inventory file inventory=inventory-localhost.yml This is set by the line 'inventory=inventory-localhost.yml' in ansible.cfg.
+Most playbooks read the inventory file inventory=inventory-localhost.yml This is set by the line `inventory=inventory-localhost.yml` in ansible.cfg.

 ### configuration